zmanda/libzcloud/docs/introduction.rst

 The library provides an object called a "store," with the various operations exposed as methods on that object.
-The store is specified using a string that gives the cloud provider and any other information required to find the data.
+The store is specified using a string that gives the cloud provider and any other information required to find the data. libzcloud will automatically find and load the appropriate plugin for the prefix;
+if you're interested in adding support for a cloud storage service, read :doc:`writing_plugins`.

 Most of the store operations take a key as an index into the key/value store.
 The key is generally a printable string.
 Values are represented as arbitrary